British Values

 • Our whole school ethos recognises and celebrates the similarities and differences within our school community.

-• All faiths and beliefs are studied through religious education and celebrated through assemblies and cultural theme days
+• Different faiths and beliefs are studied through religious education and celebrated through assemblies and

 • Diversity is integrated throughout the curriculum, to ensure that all pupils and backgrounds are positively and appropriately represented in all that we do.